jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 A bot that checks if you have cheapest price for beverage package, excursions, etc. Does not price out the actual cruise!
 You need to run manually or inside a cron job.
 If you run home assistant, an addon is posted in my home assistant addon repo.

 This is not a hack.
-Developed only with Firefox and knowedlge of python.
-All the API calls are visible in the Firefox inspector.
-Everything in this code, your browser is doing already when log into Royal Caribbean website.
+Developed only with Firefox and python.
+All the API calls are public and visible in the Firefox inspector.
+Everything in this code your browser is doing when log into Royal Caribbean website.

 If anyone can figure out how to get the AccountID programatically, please do a PR.
 I cannot figure that out.